Educ00/rcomp-2324/doc/sprint3/planning.md

 #### 3.5.
 VoIP service ####

-    In the simulation, for VoIP local testing, in each building there should be at least two connected IP phones (please, use the 7960 model available in Packet Tracer).
+    For VoIP local testing, in each building there should be at least two connected IP phones (7960 model).
-    Ports of switches connecting to Cisco IP phones 7960, must have the voice VLAN enabled (switchport voice vlan VLANID) and the access VLAN disabled (no switchport access vlan).
+    Ports of switches connecting to Cisco IP phones 7960, must have the choice VLAN enabled (switchport voice vlan VLANID) and the access VLAN disabled (no switchport access vlan).

 #### 3.6.
 DNS ####